 SECTION SIX: Permitting Process

 6.1 Each beekeeper shall first obtain a Zoning Permit from the City under “PART ELEVEN – PLANNING AND ZONING CODE; TITLE THREE – Zoning Ordinance” of the Celina Codified Ordinances prior to engaging in beekeeping within City limits, which must remain valid at all times thereafter.
+If the beekeeper applicant is a tenant, both the landlord and tenant of the property must sign the permit application.

 SECTION SEVEN: Compliance